 Proposal to abolish the Petroleum Price Stabilization Fund

-Abolishing the Petroleum Price Stabilization Fund has been a proposal made by many experts and businesses for many years, in all conferences giving comments on the Draft Decree on Petroleum Business.
-According to businesses, this fund does not help stabilize prices, so it should be abolished and managed by using tax, fee and reserve tools.
+The proposal to abolish the Petroleum Price Stabilization Fund has been made by many experts and businesses for many years, in all conferences to give comments on the Draft Decree on Petroleum Business.
+According to businesses, this fund does not help stabilize prices, so it should be abolished and managed by tax, fee and reserve tools.

 Although the Draft includes new content on the Petroleum Price Stabilization Fund, many businesses are still not satisfied.
 Large businesses such as the Vietnam National Petroleum Group (Petrolimex), Vietnam Oil Corporation (PVOIL), Thanh Le Import-Export Trading Corporation - JSC... all want to abandon this fund.

-The Ministry of Industry and Trade also admitted that this fund has shown many shortcomings in the past.
-Therefore, the drafting agency will seek opinions to come up with a suitable mechanism, ensuring compliance with the Law on Prices and related legal regulations.
+The Ministry of Industry and Trade also admitted that this fund has shown many shortcomings in recent times.
+Therefore, the drafting agency will seek opinions to come up with a suitable mechanism, ensuring compliance with the Law on Prices and related legal provisions.

 The Central Inspection Committee and the Government Inspectorate also said that the current allocation and use of the Petroleum Price Stabilization Fund is not in accordance with the provisions of the Law on Prices.